-The Descent of the Holy Spirit on the Blessed Virgin and the Apostles is currently the altar piece found over the side altar, replacing the original which can be found in the main sacristy.
+The Descent of the Holy Spirit on the Blessed Virgin and the Apostles is currently the altarpiece found over the side altar, replacing the original, which can be found in the main sacristy.
 The artist behind this masterpiece is Francesco Grandi (1831-1891), who also painted its two adjacent lunettes.
-This art piece is thought to be an attempt at fitting in with the Baroque style found throughout the Cathedral.
+This artwork is thought to be an attempt at fitting in with the Baroque style found throughout the Cathedral.
 A second altar piece, this time from Pietro Gagliardi (1809-1890), depicting Maria Melitae Patrona may also be found over the second chapel.
 Along with this piece, which depicts Our Lady looking over the Grand Harbour and Marsamxett Harbour, Gagliardi also painted two lunettes which represent the Crowning of the Blessed Virgin, and the Assumption in Heaven.
-The coat of arms of the Maltese Castelletti Family may be found flanking the altar.
+The coat-of-arms of the Maltese Castelletti Family may be found flanking the altar.

 The North Aisle